Open

 Overview

-The Local Journalism Initiative - Changing Narratives Fund provides up to $10 million over three years to support Canadian media organizations hiring diverse journalists to produce civic journalism for underserved communities.
-Funding covers activities such as mentoring, training, and professional development for journalists from Indigenous, Black, racialized, ethno-religious minority, disabled, and 2SLGBTQI+ communities.
+The Changing Narratives Fund stream under the Local Journalism Initiative supports eligible Canadian media organizations hiring diverse journalists to produce civic journalism for underserved communities.
+Funding also supports mentoring, training, and professional development activities for these journalists.

 /100